the-robots/fish-shell/README.md

-An Action to change to the fish shell
+### An Action to utilize the fish shell instead of bash

 https://en.wikipedia.org/wiki/Fish_(Unix_shell)